jmcuneo/cs4241-the-other-one-a25/README.md

+# Web Application Title: Click Game ICE04
+## Group Members:
+Shawn Patel, Tim Hutzley, Peter Czepiel, Rohit Tallapragada, Batyrkhan Saparuly
+## Group Contribution:
+The development of this project was a fully collaborative effort.
+Every team member contributed to all aspects of the application, from planning the gameplay mechanics to implementing the React components and connecting them to the backend.
+We worked together to design the Game component, ensuring smooth real-time interaction for the 10-second clicker gameplay, and carefully coordinated the state management using React hooks (useState, useEffect, useRef).
+All members participated in building the Leaderboard component and the Row sub-component, focusing on displaying scores in a clean, user-friendly table and enabling local and server-side score storage.
+We collectively handled edge cases, such as deduplicating scores, handling offline saves, and updating the leaderboard in real time via custom events.
+Additionally, the team collaborated on utility functions like the api helper and escapeHtml, ensuring consistent server communication and secure rendering of user input.
+While some features, such as full editing and deletion of server-saved scores, were only partially implemented due to time and dependency issues, the group made joint decisions on prioritization and implementation strategy.
+Overall, this project benefited from the combined strengths of the team, with everyone actively participating in coding, testing, debugging, and reviewing each other’s work.
+The collaborative approach ensured that the application is modular, maintainable, and demonstrates best practices in React component design and state management.

+## Overview
+This project is a 10-second clicker game, extended from Peter’s A3 assignment.
+The core gameplay is simple: users click a button as many times as possible within 10 seconds.
+We enhanced the original project by changing the entire frontend to be refactored into React components, making the application more modular, maintainable, and responsive.
+We were able to fix/convert the edit and delete functionalities within the class timeframe.
+Also wehn attempting to deploy, we ran into issues with Render and Railway saying there arent any available ports (we are providing source code as professor requested).

 ## React Components Overview
 ### Game Component
 - Purpose: Main game interface where the user plays the 10-second clicker game.